Frequently Asked Questions

 Pursuant to the United States Department of Education Program Integrity Rule, the University of Wisconsin-Green Bay is required to provide all prospective and current students with the following information: If you are a student residing in a state other than Wisconsin and have a complaint regarding a distance education course/program or regarding the University of Wisconsin-Green Bay, please click here (http://www.uwgb.edu/provost/policies/complaint-procedures.asp.) for information related to how to resolve a complaint as well as a list of contacts from each state in which a student may file a complaint.

 For information on how to drop a course, withdraw from the program, and/or receive a refund, please contact your advisor.
-Refund information for the BSN-LINC Program.
+Refund information for the BSN-LINC Program can be found here.

 Students are given a UW-Green Bay network account that they use to access campus technology resources.
 Information about your account is mailed to you from the Registrar in a welcome letter when you register for your first course at UW-Green Bay.
 If you change your password, please mark that down.